 Blood in the urine (haematuria) can be an indicator of a number of health conditions.
 Sometimes blood is visible (macroscopic) and can be seen as a bright red colour in your urine, though it may also be brownish or reddish in colour.
-Other times, it is necessary to test the urine to identify it as it is not visible to the naked eye (microscopic).
+Other times, it is necessary to test the urine to identify it as it is not visible unless using a microscopic.

 A simple dipstick test (such as Sweet Cures “ UTI Test 5V® ) with 5 dedicated markers (protein, nitrites, pH, leukocytes and blood (haemolytic or not) is a useful home test.

 Blood in the urine can be caused by something as simple as strenuous exercise, or it can be colouration from food and sometimes can indicate more serious illness.

 Blood in Urine Causes

 - Urinary Tract Infection (UTI) - an infection which can affect any part of the urinary tract.
 Most commonly the bladder is affected, as in the case with the common UTI, Cystitis, where the bladder becomes infected and inflamed.
 UTI’s can cause various symptoms, including pain when urinating, pain in the lower abdomen and increased urge/frequency of urination.
 Most UTIs can be resolved quickly since the infection is, in approximately 90% of cases, caused by E-Coli.
 D-Mannose is an all-natural monosaccharide that is taken with water.
 It not only gives rapid relief to symptoms due to its anti-inflammatory properties, but it prevents E-Coli adherence to the bladder wall.